What Is a Named Driver Exclusion?

 | Spouse with a poor record who drives the family car | ❌ No | Risk is too high; explore separate policies or premium adjustments |

-Keep in mind that if you're ever in an accident and a claim is filed, your insurer may investigate via subrogation — and discovering an excluded driver was at the wheel will result in full claim denial and possible policy termination.
+With average full-coverage premiums now ranging from $2,144 to $2,281 per year nationally in 2025, even a modest 10% savings from excluding a high-risk driver could mean $200+ back in your pocket — but only if that driver truly will not be behind the wheel.
+If you're ever in an accident and a claim is filed, your insurer may investigate and discovering an excluded driver was at the wheel will result in full claim denial and possible policy termination.

 Frequently Asked Questions